danielscholl/iac-terraform/modules/service-plan/README.md

-# Module Azure App Service Plan
+# Module service-plan

-In App Service, an app runs in an App Service plan.
-An App Service plan defines a set of compute resources for a web app to run.
-These compute resources are analogous to the server farm in conventional web hosting.
-One or more apps can be configured to run on the same computing resources.

-This is a terraform module in Cobalt to provide an App Service Plan with the following characteristics:
+A terraform module that provisions and scales an app service plan with the following characteristics:

 - Ability to specify resource group name in which the App Service Plan is deployed.
 - Ability to specify resource group location in which the App Service Plan is deployed.